 Do Development Financial Institutions Create Impact through Venture Capital Investments?

-Working paper, joint with Aleksander Andonov and Paul Smeets
+Working paper, joint with Aleksandar Andonov and Paul Smeets

-Presentation: SFS Cavalcade NA 2025; NBER SI Entrepreneurship; WEFI webinar; Oxford PERC; Private Market Research Conference 2025 (Lausanne); 1st Amsterdam Sustainable Finance Conference; GRASFI Annual Conference 2025 (Paris), LTI@UniTO Bank of Italy Workshop on Long-term Investors, IFC Private Sector Development Research Network Seminar.
+Presentation: SFS Cavalcade NA 2025; NBER SI Entrepreneurship 2025; WEFI webinar; Oxford PERC; Private Market Research Conference 2025 (Lausanne); HEC Paris Entrepreneurship Workshop;1st Amsterdam Sustainable Finance Conference; GRASFI Annual Conference 2025 (Paris), LTI@UniTO Bank of Italy Workshop on Long-term Investors, IFC Private Sector Development Research Network Seminar.

 Despite being among the largest institutional investors globally, Development Financial Institutions’ (DFIs) invest- ment activities remain understudied.
 We document DFIs’ substantial growth in venture capital (VC) investments, where they participate as limited partners in one in six deals and aim to address market failures, such as externalities and information frictions.
 We identify four objectives DFIs pursue through VC investments: building VC ecosystems, supporting entrepreneurship, fostering innovation, and promoting sustainability.
 We test whether DFIs meet these objectives and our findings vary between developed and developing economies.
 In developing economies, DFIs demonstrate greater mandate alignment by targeting industries with positive externalities, providing capital to underrepresented fund managers, and improving performance transparency, though they invest less in young funds and early-stage deals than conventional VCs.
 Firms backed by DFIs achieve similar outcomes to those backed by conventional VCs in terms of profitability, employment, patenting, and sustainability, but attract fewer follow-on investments from private capital.
 In developed economies, which account for most DFI VC investments, we find limited evidence that DFIs address market failures and their impact is more muted.
 Organizational structure and investment approach explain why DFIs generally fall short of their stated mandates.
 Bank-affiliated and subnational DFIs underperform, while direct investments appear more effective at realizing developmental objectives.